-ITALY - Investigative Reporting Project Italy (IRPI) is unique as the only nonprofit publisher of investigative journalism in Italy.
+ITALY - Investigative Reporting Project Italy (IRPI) has a unique role to play as the only nonprofit publisher of investigative journalism in Italy.

 Supported projects